 Many Loyola classes have a hands-on research component.
 These courses are usually, but not always, aimed at upper-level students.
 Some are capstone courses in which you conduct a research project based on material presented in the course itself.
 Others are more basic, giving you academic credit for research you are doing that semester in a lab or through a LUROP Fellowship.

 Importantly, many undergraduate courses will earn you engaged learning credit.
-Engaged learning courses can be designated as internship, service learning, public performance, field work, or undergraduate research.
-Check out this overall list of engaged learning courses designated as undergraduate research in several departments, including brief course descriptions.
+Engaged learning (EL) courses can be designated as internship, service learning, public performance, field work, or undergraduate research.
+Check out this overall list of Research Courses 2015 Fall in several departments.

 October 1 for Spring Semester